 - The “2Fs” rule in a crisis statement: Fact and Feeling

-- If you don’t feel that you can react in 15 minutes, then you are giving your reputation away.
+- If you don’t feel that you can react in 15 minutes, you will give your reputation away.

-- Don’t promote yourself at times of crisis.
+- Don’t promote yourself in times of crisis.

 - You are much better to break your own news than to have CNN and BBC break it for you.
 Take control of your own narrative.